 Instructions

-- Add the flour to a large bowl and mix with baking powder, muscovado sugar, salt and cardamom.
-Add the egg and margarine and knead quickly until you have a soft and sticky dough.
+1. Add the flour to a large bowl and mix with baking powder, muscovado sugar, salt, and ground cardamom.
+Add the margarine (or butter) and the egg and knead quickly until you get a soft and sticky dough.
 Wrap in plastic wrap and place in the fridge for about 1 hour.

-- While the dough is in the fridge, wash, peel and core the apples.
-Cut into thin slices.
-Add the water, sugar and cardamom to a saucepan and bring to a boil.
-Reduce the heat and add the apple slices.
-Let simmer for about 3-4 minutes.
-Remove from the heat and let cool down.
+2. While the dough is in the fridge, wash, peel, and core the apples.
+Cut them into thin slices.
+Add the water, sugar, and ground cardamom to a saucepan and bring to a boil.
+Reduce the heat, add the sliced apples and let them simmer for about 3-4 minutes.
+When done, remove from the heat and let cool down.

-- Preheat the oven to 390˚F (200°C).
-Grease 6 small tartlet tins (about 4.7inch/12cm) and set aside.
-Divide the dough into 6 equal pieces.
-Take a bit of flour into your hands and form each piece of dough into a flat disc.
-Place in the tartlet tins and press to the bottom and sides to form a crust.
-Sprinkle sliced almonds on top and arrange the apple slices nicely on top, pour a bit of the sugar water from the apples on top and sprinkle with muscovado sugar.
-Bake for 25-28 minutes.
-Take out of the oven and let cool down for a moment.
-Take out of the tins and serve warm with some vanilla custard or vanilla ice cream.
+4. Sprinkle sliced almonds on the bottoms and arrange the apple slices nicely on top.
+Pour a bit of the sugar water from the apples on top as well (you don’t need to use all of it), and sprinkle everything with sugar.
+Bake the small tartlets for about 25-28 minutes.
+Take them out of the oven and let them cool down for a moment.
+Remove the tartlets from the baking tins and serve them still warm with some vanilla custard or vanilla ice cream.

 Notes